The Misadventures of a Business Traveler in Central America

 The entire month of June is a big celebration in San Pedro Sula.
 It is called Feria Juniana (June Fair).
 It is associated with St. Peter the Apostle, whom San Pedro Sula is named after.
 Fireworks, lots of food, dancing in the streets and parades go on all month long.

-The movie Aliens starring Sigourny Weaver would be showing in about 15 minutes, just in time for my stake, french fries and beer.
+The movie Aliens starring Sigourney Weaver would be showing in about 15 minutes, just in time for my stake, French fries and beer.
 Just as the movie got started, a knock on the door.
 "Room service", the attendant announced from the other side of the door.
 I kicked back and began to consume my tasty meal, while in the movie, creepy creatures were popping out of people's chests.

 Half the way through my stake and as the action in the movie was intensifying the horrifying sounds of Boom!
 Rat-tat-tat.
 Boom again and more rat-tat-tat came from outside my window.
 "What?
 It can't be."
 I told myself.

 Suddenly, I hear a car horn that had been modified to play the "Charge" tune.
 I stopped crawling.
 I say to myself; "now that doesn't make any sense."
 I go to the window facing the parking garage.
-I see a couple underneath a lamp post in a lovers embrace.
+I see a couple underneath a lamp post in a lover embrace.

 The archaic rotary dial telephone was near the window.
 I dialed zero.
 Several rings but no one answers.
 I am now getting mad.
 I see the directory.
 It said the bar's extension was 2017.
 I dial the number.
 A pleasant voice answers; "this is the bar.
 What can I do for you?"
 "What is going on out there?"
 I ask.
 The man with the pleasant voice answers; "the fireworks of course.
 Come down and have a drink.
 We have a great view from here."